Dennis Alexio: Later career (1993–1999)

-On May 31, 1997, Alexio won the vacant IKF World Heavyweight Championship when he defeated European Super Heavyweight Kickboxing Champion and MMA fighter Barrington Patterson of England who was often referred to as one of Britain's "hardest men" by TKO at the end of the fifth round in Honolulu.
+On May 31, 1997, Alexio won the vacant International Kickboxing Federation (IKF) World Heavyweight Championship when he defeated European Super Heavyweight Kickboxing Champion Barrington Patterson, who was often referred to as one of Britain's "hardest men", by TKO at the end of the fifth round in Honolulu.
 His first defense of this title was on November 21, 1997, when he defeated Jeff Gibson.
 In May 1998 in Sacramento, California, he defeated French Kickboxing/Savate Heavyweight Champion Achille Roger of France by TKO in round five to defend his title for a second time.
+In 1999 he fought Anthony Elmore and again defended his IKF World Heavyweight title winning by KO in the 12th round.
 His title was retired by the IKF on November 24, 2003.
 The IKF organization had been trying to contact Alexio since June 2003, to discuss what his future plans for the sport were, such as a title defense or a retirement of his title.
 However, they never received any return phone call.

 His last ever fight came on December 18, 1999, at Honolulu's Neal S. Blaisdell Center, where he knocked out Welshman Gordon Minors to win the WAKO Pro World Heavyweight Full Contact Championship, his eight world title.

-Personal life
+Acting appearances

 Alexio starred alongside Jean-Claude Van Damme in the 1989 film Kickboxer.
 He also had a small role in the 1988 film Picasso Trigger in addition to an appearance in a 1990 episode of Super Force.